 Our ShelterBox aid is also delivered to communities in need by volunteers.
 To become a response team member is no easy feat and each individual has to undertake rigorous and intensive training before they are qualified to deliver emergency aid.
 Our worldwide network of response team members is a key component to our ability to respond rapidly to disasters.

 ShelterBox continuously monitors disasters, enabling us to be in a position to respond rapidly, effectively and efficiently when disaster strikes.
 Every disaster is different so is every ShelterBox response.
 Sometimes we respond to disasters independently, other times it is on requests for assistance from other aid agencies or government authorities.
 The common thread is ensuring the response always supports the direct needs of the beneficiaries.

 We work tirelessly to ensure aid reaches the most vulnerable families and communities.
 We always endeavor to deliver ShelterBox aid in the most effective way possible.
 This can be by road, sea, air or a mix of all three.
-ShelterBoxes are packed and dispatched from our headquarters in Cornwall, UK.
-We have stocks of prepositioned boxes stored in strategic locations across the globe including Dubai, Singapore, Panama and Curacao to enable a rapid response.
+Our ShelterBoxes are packed by volunteers and dispatched from our headquarters in Cornwall, UK.
+We have stocks of prepositioned aid stored in strategic locations across the globe including Dubai, Singapore, Panama and Curacao to enable a rapid response.

 Collaboration in the field is becoming more and more common in our work not just with aid agencies and government bodies but also with logistics companies and airlines.
 They regularly offer cheap, sometimes free, freight as well as flights for our response teams, allowing for more of our donors’ money to be spent in other vitally needed areas.
 We work closely with the Global Shelter Cluster, a coordinating body made up of the leading humanitarian aid agencies who specialise in shelter.
 It aims to reinforce preparedness and technical capabilities to respond to humanitarian crises through coordination at regional, national and global levels.